 Another significant advantage of business simulations is the ability to test strategies in a risk-free environment.

 Participants can experiment with different approaches and observe the outcomes without real-world consequences.
+Mistakes can be made and learned from in the simulation, rather than on the job where the consequences are much greater.

 Skills Development